lmorchard/blog.decafbad.com/_posts/2004-08-30-dbagg3-makingprogress.markdown

 ---
-wordpress_id: 543
+comments_archived: true
+date: '2004-08-30T21:37:42-04:00'
+excerpt: Work has been insanely busy lately, but I have made some more progress
+    with [`dbagg3`][dbagg3].
+The code is all in CVS, so feel free to take a gander-- I don't have a ton of time for a proper write up, but I do want to spew a little bit.
 layout: post
-title: Making progress on dbagg3
-excerpt: Work has been insanely busy lately, but I have made some more progress with [`dbagg3`][dbagg3].
-The code is all in CVS, so feel free to take a gander-- I don't have a ton of time for a proper write up, but I do want to spew a little bit.
-date: "2004-08-30T21:37:42-04:00"
 tags:
 - hacks
 - syndication
 - xml
+title: Making progress on dbagg3
+wordpress_id: 543
 wordpress_slug: dbagg3-makingprogress
 wordpress_url: http://www.decafbad.com/blog/?p=543
 ---